On the first Hochschild cohomology group of a cluster-tilted algebra: Systems of relations.

 and

 for every point $x$ and arrow $\alpha$ in the quiver of $C'$.
-Since there is no relation having its two endpoints among the $b_j$'s, then $M$ is indeed a module.
-It is clearly indecomposable and it can be easily seen that both of its projective and its injective dimensions equal two, a contradiction because $C'$ is tilted.
+Since there is no subpath $w_1$ of $w'$, or of $(w')^{-1}$, involved in a relation of the form $\sum \lambda_i w_i$, then $M$ is indeed a module.
+It is actually a tree module, and therefore it is indecomposable, see \cite{K}.
+On the other hand, it can be seen that both of its projective and its injective dimensions equal two, a contradiction because $C'$ is tilted.

 \end{proof}